amElnagdy/disable-emails-per-product-for-woocommerce/README.md

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/disable-woocommerce-emails-per-product` directory, or install the plugin through the WordPress plugins screen directly.
+1. Install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

 ## Usage